camunda/camunda-docs/docs/components/modeler/forms/configuration/forms-config-templating-syntax.md

 ### Conditional sections

 Conditionally render a section of your template using the `if` tags.
-This is a quick way to write out large blocks you may or may not want evaluated based on a condition.
+This is a quick way to write out large blocks you may or may not want evaluated based on a condition:

 ```
 {{#if user.isCook}}